wiredzenith/FallDetection/ProjectLog.md

 - [x] add more elements to navbar

+_(These items are currently on hold while I begin work on the ATmega 324BP)_

-- [ ] fix Nav bar(menu items disappear when resizing page)
+> - [ ] fix Nav bar(menu items disappear when resizing page)(This item is currently on hold while I begin work on the ATmega 324BP)

-- [ ] add table to display users that have added emergency contact details
+> - [ ] add table to display users that have added emergency contact details(This item is currently on hold while I begin work on the ATmega 324BP)

+- [x] Test ATmega examples.

+- [ ] Test GPIO ports with my own functions.

+- [ ]Start working on I2C functions.

 [l1]: https://reactjs.org/ "react web page"
 [l2]: https://serverless-stack.com/chapters/create-a-login-page.html "serverless website"